RobinGhosh64/terraform_modules_howto/README.md

 The key vault name is post fixed with -kv    ex. {name}-kv

-The caller is an example in the example\simple folder.
-To test you need to be in that folder.
+The calling program is an example in the example\simple folder.

 -- The azurerm_key_vault_access_policy is conditional and will be created/added to the key_vault VIA 'access_policies' attribute that can be passed directly from the caller as input.
 This is optional.